cjbassi/gotop/README.md

 ## Installation

 Only working and tested on Linux.
-OSX is no longer supported due to issues with gopsutil, although that may change in the future.
+OSX is no longer supported due to issues with gopsutil, but that is currently being worked on.
+Windows support is also in the works.

 Go programs compile to a single binary and there are currently prebuilt ones for 32/64bit Linux and ARM Linux.